devops-bharat05/Grafana-Prometheus-Monitoring/README.md

 - **AlertManager**: For handling alerts
 - **Node Exporter**: For collecting host metrics
 - **Kube State Metrics**: For collecting Kubernetes object metrics

-## Default Credentials

-- **Grafana**:
-  - Username: admin
-  - Password: prom-operator

-## Troubleshooting

-If you encounter port conflicts while setting up port forwarding, ensure that:
-1. No other services are using the required ports
-2. Previous port-forward processes are terminated
-3. You have the necessary permissions to bind to the specified ports

 ## Application Architecture